codewithhades/spring-boot-docker/README.md

 You are going to need only 2 things

-- A running Spring Boot application, like this [example with actuator](https://github.com/codewithhades/spring-boot-actuator)
+- A Spring Boot project.
+If you need some help at setting it up you can check how  [in this example](https://github.com/codewithhades/spring-boot-basic-setup)
 - [Docker](https://www.docker.com), so you can dockerize the application

 ## How to build the docker image